-We are returned to The Hayes from the end of Hills Street, on this walking tour of Cardiff; just in time for a preview night at Miller & Carter.
+We are in The Hayes just in time for a preview night at Miller & Carter.
 They officially open this Friday, on the corner of Hills Street and The Hayes, in the building previously inhabited by Habitat (who went into administration in 2011).
 Enter the new steakhouse from Hills Street, where they have seating outside.

 Miller & Carter

 9-11 The Hayes CF10 1AH (2037 2344)